kelvinmmuia/kelvinmmuia/README.md

 - 👋 Hi, I’m Kelvin Mwaka Muia
-- 👀 I’m interested in Data Science and blogging.
+- 👀 I’m interested in Data Science and Blogging.
 - 🌱 I’m an expert in RShiny for responsive web apps.
 - 👨🏻‍💻 I'm open to remote roles in data science projects.
 - 💞️ I’m open to collaboration in end-to-end data science projects with R or Python.